Natural Cleaning: A Greener and Healthier Home

 What happens when you’ve finished using your cleaning product?
 Do you throw the bottle away?
 Did you check if the bottle was completely empty?

 Unused household cleaners are classified as Household Hazardous Waste (HHW).
-If discarded incorrectly, these toxins can infiltrate groundwater systems and cause serious environmental damage.
+If improperly disposed of, these toxins can contaminate groundwater and cause serious environmental damage.
 If you need to dispose of your cleaning supplies, locate the nearest HHW collection center and drop them off for proper disposal.

 You can also choose to use greener alternatives to traditional cleaners.
 See below: